Welcome to the Mary Moody Northen Theatre at St. Edward's University

 Original Music by Peter Stopschinski

 Welcome to gangster-era Chicago, where the Cauliflower Trust is having a tough run.
 Enter the wannabe racketeer Arturo Ui.
 He and his hoodlum henchmen are looking for a little action, and running a "protection" campaign for the Trust looks like a golden opportunity.
 But power is tasty, and Ui quickly looks to expand his influence.
 Described as "American ganster movie meets Richard III," Brecht's wildly theatrical satire parallels Hitler's rise to power and gets a bright, fresh telling in the hands of award-wining director David Long.
 Part farce, part spectacle and part siren warning, The Resistible Rise of Arturo Ui paints a chilling portrait of the dangers of unchallenged corruption.
-This theatrical tour-de-force features guest artists Amy Downing and David Stahl.
-Advisory: Adult Themes.
+This theatrical tour-de-force features guest artists Amy Downing and Robert Tolaro.
+Advisory: Adult Themes, Language, Gunfire.

 "Savagely funny." - The Independent

 By Inua Ellams, Lydia Adetunji, Bola Agbaje, Neil LaBute, Clare Bayley and Pedro Miguel Rozo